Learn about actual and potential costs

 Buyers should evaluate suppliers on whether they price competitively.

-Buyers will evaluate potential vendors based on their ability to fulfill the technical requirements outlined in the RFP.
+Buyers should evaluate potential vendors based on their ability to fulfill the technical requirements outlined in the RFP.

 Buyers should give priority to suppliers that are flexible with contract terms and conditions.